This page sets out the clear requirements for course accreditation with the Society

 - For courses without this recognition, there is an additional burden on the course provider to prove that they meet NCS standards at the time of re-accreditation.

 That said, the NCS respects individual trainer choice in this matter.
 Providers with accredited courses and no awarding body should have satisfactory arrangements for external examination and/or verification of their assessment processes.
-External examination must include the opportunity for independently assessing at least one piece of students' work.
+External examination must include the opportunity for independently assessing at least one piece of a students' work.

 In devising its Standards, the society has consulted: